-There are two clock modes that control when the module transitions from sequence step to sequence step.
-In “step” mode the sequence transitions to a new sequence step on input low-to-high transitions.
+There are 2 clock modes that control when the Bit transitions from sequence step to sequence step.
+In "step" mode, the sequence transitions to a new sequence step on input low-to-high transitions.
 In this mode, the clock output is high when the input is above 2.5V, and the clock output is low when the input is below 2.5V.

-The four sequence modes control the order in which the 8 sequenced outputs are activated.
-At any given time, there is exactly one of the 8 sequenced outputs set to 5V.
+Also in "speed" mode, the clock output is a square waveform at the step frequency.
+The 4 sequence modes control the order in which the 8 sequenced outputs are activated.
+At any given time, there is exactly 1 of the 8 sequenced outputs set to 5V.
 All other outputs are set to 0V.

 "Forward" mode sets output 1 to 5V, then on the next step output 2 is set to 5V, and so on.
 After activating each output in turn, the sequence then continuously repeats, starting at output 1.

 "Backwards" mode is the same as "forward" mode, except that the sequence steps from output 8 to output 1 and is set to 5V at each step.